Everything you need to know about reviewing your cover

 Move out of home, find a job, pay off your HECS debt, buy a house, fill your house with indoor plants, eat healthily, get enough sleep, Google why your indoor plants keep dying, lodge your tax return on time, get 30 minutes of exercise a day, maintain a social life… Being an adult can be a complicated balancing act.

-But there’s one thing that’s about to get a whole lot simpler and more affordable – your private health insurance.
+But there’s one thing that’s become a whole lot simpler and more affordable – your private health insurance.

-Thanks to the upcoming Government-initiated reforms being introduced from 1 April 2019, there are a heap of positive changes about to be rolled out in an effort to:
+Thanks to the Government-initiated reforms introduced as of 1 April 2019, a heap of positive changes have been made in an effort to:

-So, let’s explore what’s changing and why we think it’s good news for young people.
+So, let’s explore what’s changed and why we think it’s good news for young people.

 Put your hand up if you hate paying full price for things.
-If your hand is in the air and you’ll be under the age of 30 on 1 April 2019, you’re in luck.
-When the upcoming reforms are introduced, nib members aged 18-29 will receive discounts of up to 10% on their private hospital insurance premiums.
+If your hand is in the air and you’re under the age of 30 on 1 April 2019, you’re in luck.
+That's because nib members aged 18-29 will receive discounts of up to 10% on their private hospital insurance premiums.

 This reform is called an age-based discount and it’s an optional reform, which means other health funds might not be implementing it, or could be applying it to some (but not all) products.
 If you’re an eligible nib member1, you won’t have to miss out, because we’ll be adding this discount to almost every hospital insurance product.